 Prerequisite, FREN 104.
+(Course is offered as needed/3 credits)

-(First semester-2001, 2003/3 credits) A study of the portrayal of women as protagonists in French and American films of the 1980s and '90s.
+A study of the portrayal of women as protagonists in French and American films of the 1980s and 1990s.
 Discussion of film theory and criticism as well as the cultural and social contexts of selected films.